freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --text--

-Which of the following is an example of method chaining?
+Which of the following is a valid example of method chaining?

 #### --distractors--